awsdocs/aws-powershell-user-guide/doc_source/pstools-ec2-sg.md

 # Create a Security Group Using Windows PowerShell<a name="pstools-ec2-sg"></a>

-You can use the Tools for PowerShell to create and configure a security group for Amazon EC2 networking\.
-When you create a security group, you specify whether it is for `EC2-Classic` or `EC2-VPC`\.
-The cmdlet returns the ID of the new security group\.
+You can use the AWS Tools for PowerShell to create and configure a security group\.
+When you create a security group, you specify whether it is for EC2\-Classic or EC2\-VPC\.
+The response is the ID of the security group\.

-To connect to one of your Amazon EC2 instances, you must configure the security group for that instance to allow the appropriate traffic\.
-For example, SSH traffic on TCP port 22 \(Linux\) or RDP traffic on TCP port 3389 \(Windows\)\.
+If you need to connect to your instance, you must configure the security group to allow SSH traffic \(Linux\) or RDP traffic \(Windows\)\.

 **Topics**
 + [Prerequisites](#sg-prerequisites)